 Leading Market Positions with Environmentally Sustainable Product Focus.
 We are a leader in Canada and hold one of the leading market positions in the packaging industry in North America.
-We also are a leading producer of coated recycled boxboard in Europe through our equity ownership position in Reno de Medici, S.p.A.
 We believe our leading market positions and our environmental focus give us an advantage over many of our competitors.
 We believe the demand for green products is growing and we are well-positioned to take advantage of the growing environmental trend due to our strengths and diversity of product offerings.